 Government Employee Wages Benefits Programs

 - Canada Emergency Wage Subsidy (CEWS) Original Program Details

 - This subsidy program will apply at a rate of 75 percent of the first $58,700 normally earned by employees – representing a benefit of up to $847 per week.
 This program will be in place from March 15 to August 29, 2020.

 - Eligible employers who suffer a drop in gross revenues of at least 15% in March, 30% in April or 30% in May, when compared to the same month in 2019, would be able to access the subsidy.

-- See member firm websites for additional information on qualified organizations, limitations, and period covered: Mazars & MNP
+- See member firm websites for additional information on qualified organizations, limitations, and periods covered: Mazars & MNP

-- See government website for further announcements: COVID-19 Economic Response Plan Canada Emergency Response Benefit (CERB)
+- See government website for further announcements: Canada Emergency Wage Subsidy

 - This taxable benefit would provide $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.